Nomadia-TSM/TourSolver-Mobile/MainActions/Calendar/MainActions-Calendar.md

 # MainActions-Calendar

 Hello!
 This guide is designed to help you confidently navigate and master the **TourSolver Mobile/Calendar** feature, ensuring you can efficiently manage your daily interventions and stay organized.
-While this guide provides comprehensive textual instructions, please note that as an AI, I cannot provide the requested screenshots or diagrams.
-However, I have indicated where such visuals would be particularly helpful for clarity.

 ***

-### 1. Friendly Introduction
+### 1. Introduction

 Welcome to the **TourSolver Mobile/Calendar** user guide!
 This tool is your essential companion for managing your daily tasks and interventions, whether they are for today or in the future.
 The calendar screen helps you quickly view and organize your schedule, allowing you to easily switch between different views, apply filters, and use powerful search and update tools to keep everything running smoothly.
 Our goal is to make managing your interventions simple, clear, and frustration-free!